The Dark Side of Medicine: What Causes Physician Burnout?

 Physician burnout is a concern since it negatively impacts the doctors’ well-being and the standard of treatment they offer their patients.

-Medical mistakes, incorrect diagnoses, and a decline in patient satisfaction can all be caused by burnout, which can also result in a loss of engagement, empathy, and commitment to patient care.
+Burnout may cause medical mistakes, incorrect diagnoses, and a decline in patient satisfaction, resulting in decreased engagement, empathy, and commitment to patient care.

-In addition to emotional tiredness, depersonalization, and a diminished sense of personal accomplishment, doctors who are burned out may also suffer from depersonalization.
-As a result, there may be a drop in job satisfaction, an imbalance between work and personal life, or even a higher chance of depression and suicide.
+In addition to emotional tiredness, depersonalization, and a diminished sense of personal accomplishment, burned-out doctors may also suffer from depersonalization.
+As a result, there may be a drop in job satisfaction, an imbalance between work and personal life, or even a higher chance of depression and suicide, as the American Medical Association explains.

 The medical system as a whole may be affected by physician burnout.